 In Summary

 Walgreens is a good place to develop film because of its convenient locations, good quality photos, and better scans than compared to Walmart, however, they do not return your film.
-If you do want your negatives returned and/or you care about getting more than low quality and low resolution scans, than I suggest that you read this article that lists several places to get film developedOpens in a new tab..
+If you do want your negatives returned and/or you care about getting more than low quality and low resolution scans, than I suggest that you read this article that lists several places to get film developed.

 However, below are a list of pros and cons about getting film developed at Walgreens.